novotnyradek/fred-client/README.md

 > Changes
 ###### 2.41
 * Released to Central repository.
-* Change version to be same as FRED system for compatibility
+* Change version to be same as FRED system for compatibility.
-* Change groupId and package names to official one
+* Change groupId and package names to official one.
 ###### 0.3.1
-* Add ability to change registrar password via login request
+* Add ability to change registrar password via login request.
-* Remove varargs from constructors to keep clean design
+* Remove varargs from constructors to keep clean design.
-* Change postal info data for update
+* Change postal info data for update.
-* Change version number to correct one
+* Change version number to correct one.
 ###### 0.3.0
-* Add option turn on validation of responses and requests separately
+* Add option turn on validation of responses and requests separately.
-* Add support for multithread systems
+* Add support for multithread systems.
-* Other small improvements and fixes
+* Other small improvements and fixes.
 ###### 0.2.2
 * RELEASED to central repository.
 * More mapping tests.